Guidance for CY 2019 Therapy Services Updates.

 Issue Date: December 21, 2018

-The Therapy Services webpage is being updated as follows:
+The Therapy Services webpage is being updated to:

 Implementation of the Bipartisan Budget Act of 2018

-This section was last revised in November 2021 to reflect the CY 2022 KX modifier thresholds and to add information from the CY 2022 physician fee schedule (PFS) final rule on section 53107 of the Bipartisan Budget Act of 2018.
+This section was last revised in January 2023 to reflect the CY 2022 KX modifier thresholds and to remove the obsoleted information for beneficiaries, including the Fact Sheet, about the Therapy Limits, better known as the therapy caps, which were repealed by the Bipartisan Budget Act of 2018.
 On February 9, 2018, the Bipartisan Budget Act of 2018 (BBA of 2018) (Public Law 115-123) was signed into law.
 This law included two provisions related to Medicare payment for outpatient therapy services including physical therapy (PT), speech-language pathology (SLP), and occupational therapy (OT) services:

 - Section 50202 of the BBA of 2018 repeals application of the Medicare outpatient therapy caps and its exceptions process while adding limitations to ensure payment for appropriate therapy services.
 For related information see the CMS link to “Medicare Expired Legislative Provisions Extended and Other Bipartisan Budget Act of 2018 Provisions (PDF)."